![CDATA[ [if IE 9] ]]>

 The Enter Contractor Data link has been enabled as part of the first release of EERS for 2013-14.
 However, the function is inapplicable for reports submitted under section 22AA of the NGER Act.
 Reporters should not use the Enter Contractor Data link at this stage.

 Reporters that do not have an interim emissions number, but who will be required to report on their contractor's data later in the year should not use the Enter Contractor Data link at this stage.
-The Clean Energy Regulator will advise when it is appropriate to do so.
+The agency will advise when it is appropriate to do so.

 No, you do not need to include uncertainty reporting in your IEN report.
 This is for use in the final surrender reporting period.